aaron-grau/curic/sql/readings/instance-eval-and-class-eval.md

 # Instance Eval and Class Eval
-Both `instance_eval` and `class_eval` are used in metaprogramming.
+Both `instance_eval` and `class_eval` are used in metaprogramming to create methods.
 What follows is a brief explanation of their use.

 ## Overview
 In a rather counterintuitive manner, `instance_eval` is often used to dynamically create class methods, and `class_eval` is often used to dynamically create instance methods.